Lady Maisery

-Lady Maisery are an English folk vocal harmony trio composed of Hannah James (vocals, piano accordion, clogs, foot percussion), Hazel Askew (vocals, melodeon, concertina, harp, bells) and Rowan Rheingans (vocals, fiddle, banjo).
+Lady Maisery are an English folk vocal harmony trio composed of Hannah James (vocals, piano accordion, clogs, percussion), Hazel Askew (vocals, melodeon, harp, harmonium concertina, bells) and Rowan Rheingans (vocals, fiddle, banjo).

-Lady Maisery sing traditional and contemporary folk songs as well as exploring the tradition of diddling or tune singing, which has nearly died out in England, but is still prevalent in Scandinavia and other parts of Europe.
+Lady Maisery sing traditional and contemporary folk songs.
 They released their first album, Weave & Spin in 2011, their second, Mayday, in 2013, their third, Cycle, in 2016, and most recently Tender in 2022.

 Name

 Lady Maisery's name is based on one that appears in a number of traditional folk songs, most notably the Child ballad "Lady Maisry", but also "The Laily Worm & The Machrel of The Sea" (the former of these appears on their second album, Mayday).